Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Whenever something goes wrong, she’ll find someone else to place blame.
 She will never accept her mistake, and she doesn’t give a damn about hurting emotions.
 Narcissists tend to self-sabotage their relationships.

 On the contrary, she will become aggressive because admitting a mistake is like a crack in her fragile ego-shell.
 She will fight and argue until someone comes up and takes the blame.
-Generally, it’s one of the children (the scapegoat) who take responsibility to end the unpleasantness.
+Generally, it’s one of the children (the scapegoat) who takes responsibility to end the unpleasantness.

 After accepting the fault, the child will now receive punishment in the form of stone-walling or silent treatment.
 She will not speak to you or even look at you to express her displeasure.